WordPress/gutenberg/components/code-editor/README.md

 =======

-CodeEditor is a React component that provides the user with a code editor that has syntax highliting and linting.
+CodeEditor is a React component that provides the user with a code editor that has syntax highlighting and linting.

 The components acts as a drop-in replacement for a <textarea>, and uses the CodeMirror library that is provided as part of WordPress Core.